Rebel Wilson Flaunts Impressive Weight Loss in Halloween Bodysuit

 Rebel Wilson is having a good time in 2020!
 After declaring it her "Year of Health" back in January, the 40-year-old Australian actress had some much-deserved fun on Halloween while also showing off her killer costume and impressive new physique.

 "Just call me: RONA (Warrior Princess) ...destroying ‘rona wherever I go 😝," Wilson captioned a series of videos showing herself in a black cutout bodysuit, metallic bra top and matching cape with pink boots.
-She also wielded some weapons of choice including a pair of nunchucks and a fake dagger, strapped to her thigh.
-A red coronavirus model hangs from a tree and in one Boomerang clip, she goes to hit with with a giant stick like a piñata.
+The Pitch Perfect star also wielded some weapons of choice including a pair of nunchaku and a fake dagger, strapped to her thigh.
+Behind her hanging from a tree was an object that represented the coronavirus and in one Boomerang clip, she goes to hit it with with a giant stick like a piñata.

 Wilson also enlisted several female pals for a slow-motion video of themselves strutting across a lawn, writing, "TOGETHER WE ARE: THE NUN-CHICKS 💪🏻 @marissamontgomery @annachi.wilson @bamastunts."

-And Wilson didn't end her Halloween festivities there.
+Wilson didn't end her Halloween festivities there!
 On Sunday, she and rumored boyfriend Jacob Busch rocked some skeletal face paint for Margot Robbie's Halloween bash.

 Last month, Wilson revealed she's six pounds away from her goal weight of 165 pounds.
 For more from Wilson's year of health, watch the clip below: